nii-yamagishilab/multi-speaker-tacotron/README.md

 Audio samples can be found here:  https://nii-yamagishilab.github.io/samples-multi-speaker-tacotron/

 ## News:
+ * 2022-03-29: Migrated data from Dropbox to Zenodo.
  * 2021-06-21: Added scripts for creating tfrecords to synthesize new texts using pretrained models.
 See directory `synthesize_new_texts` and its README.
  * 2020-08-10: Added example scripts for our new paper accepted to Interspeech 2020, <a href=https://arxiv.org/abs/2005.01245>"Can Speaker Augmentation Improve Multi-Speaker End-to-End TTS?"</a>  See directory `is20` and please also update your copies of `tacotron2` and `self-attention-tacotron` repositories as these contain some necessary changes.